Strippit FC1000/3 Machine

 I Recommend that Machines Wired for 460 Volts have the

-And finally, you can add Boost-Buck Transformers on the Machine itself to Reduce or Raise the Machine or Servo-Drive Voltage.
+And finally, you can add Boost-Buck Transformers on Machine itself to Reduce or Raise Machine Voltage, or you can Add Smaller Boost-Buck Transformers to Adjust just the Servo-Drive Voltage.

-These are Transformers that typically can be Wired to Raise or Reduce Voltage 12, 24, or 44 Volts.
+These Transformers typically can be Wired to Raise or Reduce Voltage 12, 24, 36, or 44 Volts.

 The Last Machine I Installed, I added 2 Acme Buck-Transformers to Servos, and it only cost $600.